 One of the most difficult experiences for new and even experienced caravanners is when travelling down an incline, or being overtaken by a semi-trailer on a freeway.
 The wind gusts created by these other larger vehicles travelling in either direction can cause the van to start swaying.
 This can be quite unnerving as the RV becomes difficult to control.
 In the worst instance, this could result in a rollover or damage to your van – and even your car.
 Installing an AL-KO Electronic Stability Control device will help to prevent loss of control and rollovers, by automatically responding to caravan swaying.
 Driver training with an accredited towing course can also assist you in learning how to handle these situations and avoid accidents or damage to your caravan.

 Just because your van is in a storage yard or kept in a remote location does not mean that it can’t or won’t be stolen.
 Some form of van security is required wherever you keep your van.
 There are many security options available for every type of van and something is better than nothing, such as a tow hitch lock.
 Do everything you can to make it difficult for thieves, like making sure your caravan is facing in rather than out, so as they can’t just hitch up and tow away.

 It is very common for people to take the minimum level of contents cover without considering the real value of the contents that go into their caravan.
-Experienced caravanners know that one of the real advantages of CIL Insurance is the automatic contents cover available, and the option to take out additional cover that reflects the value of their contents.
+Experienced caravanners know that one of the real advantages of CIL Insurance is the up to $1,000 included contents cover available, and the option to take out additional cover that reflects the value of their contents.
 As you would with your home contents insurance, take the time to calculate the value of items in your van so you can adjust the contents cover accordingly and be fully insured against loss or damage.
 And remember to always lock your van whenever you leave it and place high value items inside - such as generators, particularly if your annexe doesn’t have hard walls.